mcity/mcity_data_engine/README.md

 ## Documentation

-Open the ```docs/index.html``` file to see the API documentation.
-They are updated automatically with Github Actions, which generates pull requests.
+Open the [docs/index.html](./docs/index.html) file locally with your browser to see the API documentation.
+The documentation is updated automatically with Github Actions via pull requests and auto-merges.

 ## Datasets